BHashemi2021/Pewlett-Hackard-Analysis/README.md

 ----------------------

-Finally, we used the COUNT() function to create a summary table that holds the number of retirement-age employees by most recent job title, as shown below.
+Finally, we used the COUNT() function to create a summary table that holds the number of retirement-age employees (90,398 employees) by most recent job title, as shown below.

 ----------------------